HannimalCrackers/DHUM_73000/007_workinprogress.md

 &nbsp;
 * How to custom split columns in the Data Source pane in Tableau
-    * Photo taken info came in as a mashed together string field / separated into identifiable date and time
-    * Realized late that just changing field format worked fine, but now I know how to split if I ever need to

 &nbsp;
 * Current challenge: how to split caption string to get hashtags isolated